joncorrigan630/CarMaxAnalytics/README.md

 - subsequent_purchases: Count of subsequent customer purchases following 2013 vehicle purchase

 Project Guidelines:
 - Create a video.
 Using the dataset (found at https://github.com/kmx-analytics-showcase/2021) and your software/programming language of choice, analyze and interpret the provided data and create a compelling video that highlights your findings and proposed recommendations.
 The video must meet the requirements set out in the Official Rules.
-Create a report.
 Outline your work, methodology, and results in a 1-page report that meets the requirements set out in the Official Rules.
-Post the video.
 Post the video to YouTube with a privacy setting of “private.”
 Share the video with analyticsshowcase@carmax.com via YouTube.
-Send a reply email.
 Email the video link and the report to this email address (analyticsshowcase@carmax.com).

 Submission Guidelines:
 - Videos must be wholly compliant and consistent with YouTube’s Terms of Service and Community Guidelines.
 All submissions must be original ideas.